VladasTamosiunas/Python-3-Scrapy-scraper/readme.md

-# Scraper made for my Uni assigment, with Python 3 and Scrapy
+# Scraper and downloaded document parser made for my Uni assigment, with Python 3 and Scrapy

 # Starting things up
 0. Prepare your python.